xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreChainOfResponsibility/README.md

 - Each handler performs its specific action and then passes the request to the next handler in the chain.

-- This enabled a clear separation of concerns and allows for flexibility to add, remove, or reorder the handlers in the chain.
+- This enables a clear separation of concerns and allows for flexibility to add, remove, or reorder the handlers in the chain.

 ## Definitions